amoghabn/ContactDirectory/README.md

 ## Steps to run:
 ### To start docker container:
-  #### 1. To download the Docker image "amoghabn/pcdapprepo" and save it on the host machine
+  #### STEP 1.
+To download the Docker image "amoghabn/pcdapprepo" and save it on the host machine
   docker pull amoghabn/pcdapprepo
-  #### 2. To create a container named "cdapp" based on the "amoghabn/pcdapprepo" image, and to map the container's port 8282 to the host's port 8282, and to run the container in detached mode
+  #### STEP 2.
+To create a container named "cdapp" based on the "amoghabn/pcdapprepo" image, and to map the container's port 8282 to the host's port 8282, and to run the container in detached mode
   docker run --name cdapp -p 8282:8282 -d amoghabn/pcdapprepo tail -f /dev/null
-  #### 3. To open a Bash shell inside the running Docker container named "cdapp", allowing the user to execute commands inside the container interactively.
+  #### STEP 3.
+To open a Bash shell inside the running Docker container named "cdapp", allowing the user to execute commands inside the container interactively.
   docker exec -it cdapp /bin/bash
-  #### 4. commands to run within the container to start the application
+  #### STEP 4. commands to run within the container to start the application
   ##### cd personalcontactmanager
   ##### mvn clean
   ##### mvn install
   ##### cd target
   ##### java -jar personalcontactmanager-0.0.1-SNAPSHOT.jar
-  #### 5. To open the application from the browser:
+  #### STEP 5.
+To open the application from the browser:
   open http://localhost:8282/

 ---------------------